How to Merge Photo Libraries on Mac without Duplicates: 3 Ways

 12. Click Import All New Photos.

 When the import is complete, the two Photos libraries will be merged.
 All photos in library 2 will be in library 1.
-You can delete library 2 to free up space if needed.
+However, note that all the albums in photo library 2 will disappear after the merging.
+(You can delete library 2 to free up space if needed.)

 Tip: How to merge photo libraries without duplicates

-If duplicates appear after you merge libraries, you may want to get rid of them.
-Unnecessary duplicates take up space and can make photo viewing less enjoyable.
-You can easily remove them.
+If duplicates appear after you merge libraries, you may want to get rid of them, since unnecessary duplicates take up space and can make photo viewing less enjoyable.
+There are two ways to remove them.

 1. Download and install Cisdem Duplicate Finder.
-Open it.
+Open the app.

 2. Drag the merged library into it.
+(Alternatively, use the Add button.)
 Click Scan.

-6. Click Delete to delete all the selected photos.
+5. Click Delete and then Delete to delete all the selected photos.

 Method 2.
 How to merge multiple photo libraries on Mac using iCloud